DCMattyG/azure-arc-training/README.md

     ![LevelUp ArcBox Post-Deployment](./docs/post-deployment-scripts.png)

-10. Once the scripts have completed, you should have 2 Linux and 2 Windows VM's, which can be found in **Hyper-V Manager** on the desktop:
+10. Once the scripts have completed you should have 2 Linux and 2 Windows VMs, which can be found in **Hyper-V Manager** on the desktop:

     ![LevelUp ArcBox Hyper-V](./docs/hyper-v-manager.png)

-11. Back in the Resource Group view, you can see that two of the Hyper-V VM's (Ubuntu-01 & Win2K19) have already been onboarded to Azure Arc on your behalf:
+11. Back in the Resource Group view, you can see that two of the Hyper-V VMs (Ubuntu-01 & Win2K19) have already been onboarded to Azure Arc on your behalf:

     ![LevelUp ArcBox Arc Onboarded VMs](./docs/onboarded-vms.png)